-Jib Trim (Continued)
+Jib Lead

-Median Jib Lead Position In light air, move the lead forward up to 3 holes so that the jib foot is close to touching the lifelines.
-In heavy air, move the lead aft up to 2 holes to make the foot flat. much as it is with sheet.
+The jib lead should be used to control the top and bottom shape of the jib.
+The middle of the jib is not as affected by lead position as much as it is with sheet.
 Once the sail is trimmed to the appropriate spot on the lower spreader, adjust the lead to make the top and bottom look right.
 Moving the lead forward will make the upper leech more closed and the foot rounder.
 Moving the lead aft will make the upper leech more open and the foot flatter.

 The median jib lead position is slightly aft of the middle of the jib track, which is about 9" aft of the chainplate.
 This position is also just forward of the window on the side of the cabin house.

+Median Jib Lead Position

+In light air, move the lead forward up to 3 holes so that the jib foot is close to touching the lifelines.

+In heavy air, move the lead aft up to 2 holes to make the foot flat.

+Median Lead Position - note the slightly rounded foot

+Lead Aft Position - note the straight foot.

+Headstay Tension

-Headstay Tension Headstay tension has the most dramatic affect on the overall camber of the jib.
+Headstay tension has the most dramatic affect on the overall camber of the jib.
 Headstay tension affects headstay sag.
-This is a difficult thing to visualize, but it works much the same as mast bend affects mainsail shape.
+This is a difficult thing to visualize, but it works much the same as mast bend affects mainsail shape (see "Mast Bend and Headstay Sag Effect on Sail Shape" diagram on page 7).
 As the headstay sags, it pushes the luff towards the leech, which increases camber.
 Conversely as the headstay gets tight, it pulls the luff away from the leech, decreasing camber.

 Clearly this is very important, but has been listed last here because it is very dependent upon rig tuning.
 Headstay tension is achieved by a combination of a tighter rig and a tight backstay.
 As we have learned in the rig tuning and main trim sections, rig tuning and backstay tension has a great affect on mainsail camber as well.
 The Class main and jib designs and the tuning guide shroud tensions have been carefully developed to have the backstay control main and jib camber in unison.
 If you are tuned properly, when the main sets up correctly, the headstay tension will be correct as well.
 Your headstay tension should be almost self-tending.

 During a race, the only way to adjust your headstay tension is with the backstay.
 Because of this it is important to know how you are tuned and whether you are actually sailing in the right wind speed for your tuning.
 The backstay will be the key to get the most of the set up that you have when you are not tuned perfectly.
 Simply, if there is less wind than you are tuned for, use less backstay tension to power up the sails as best you can.
 If there is more wind than you are tuned for, use more backstay tension.

-Jib Trim (Continued)

-A good technique is to tape a batten with marks every 2.54cm (1") on it to the backstay cylinder.
+A good technique is to tape a batten with marks every 1" on it to the backstay cylinder.
 This will help you to be able to record your settings and duplicate them later.